Last Update: April 12, 2019

 First of all, the origins of Sumerians were established by those who had discovered this ancient civilization lost in history for 4000 years until 1850: British scholar Edward Hincks and Henry Rawlinson classified this new language and the people as Turkic (Turanian) and their origins as Central Asia in the 1850s.
 So, the idea of Sumerians being Turks is not a novel fact!

-Frenchman Jules Oppert who named this civilization as Sumer (could it have been Subar?) and other Oriental Studies scholars including Edwin Norris, Niels Westergaard, Finnish scholar Wilhelm Lagus (article by Finnish linguist Tapani Harvianen) have agreed.
+Frenchman Jules Oppert who named this civilization as Sumer (could it have been Subar?) and other Oriental Studies scholars including British philologist Edwin Norris, Danish Orientalist Niels Westergaard, and Finnish scholar Wilhelm Lagus (article by Finnish linguist Tapani Harvianen) have agreed.
 They were referring to Turkic people as Scythian while others referred to them as Turanian.
 (Later, the word Turanian or Turanid was replaced by Ural Altaic in Western academic circles.)

 1850s A very important 2011 article by Professor Kevin J. Cathcart explains how Sumerian cuneiform was deciphered by Edward Hincks as well as the role of Rawlinson in the discovery of Sumer.